Restoration of Flanagan Park

 Flanagan Park Restoration Project included renovation and development of a 4 acre park in southwest Merced.
 The project included new playground areas with equipment, paved basketball courts, multi-use fields, play area, picnic area, pathways and off-street parking.
 The project began in 2002 and used multiple CDBG funding years.
 More than $180,000 of CDBG funds was used through the years, with $32,438 funded in FY 2011/12.

-The Merced Housing Division leant a total of $78,405 to 13 different community members ranging in amounts from $1,000 to $15,000 for the purposes of purchasing a home.
+- The Merced Housing Division lent a total of $78,405 to 13 different community members ranging in amounts from $1,000 to $15,000 for the purposes of purchasing a home.

 The Merced Housing Division funded with $8,000 35 Fair Housing Workshops that informed a total of 503 people on different fair housing issues..